stradivari1390/SearchEngine/README.md

 ErrorResponse: Returns a JSON object with an error field describing the error.
 ### Statistic Controller
-* `GET /api/statistics`: Returns statistics on the indexed sites.
+* `GET /api/statistics`: returns statistics on the indexed sites.

 **Responses**